Ziptility/RxDBDotNet/CONTRIBUTING.md

 - Be respectful and constructive in discussions.
 - Help others who have questions.
 - Share your knowledge and experiences.

+## Reporting Security Issues

+If you discover a security vulnerability, please do not raise it in a public issue.
+Instead, you can report it privately using the instructions in our [Security Policy](./SECURITY.md).
+This ensures we can address the issue responsibly before publicly disclosing it.

 Thank you for contributing to RxDBDotNet!